aidtechnology/lf-k8s-hlf-webinar/README.md

 * `/helm_values/peer2_values.yaml`

 Since you won't have access to this, you should set this domain name to one you've obtained/purchased, and which is pointing to the `nginx-ingress` IP address.

+#### Storage

+The Helm values in this repository assume an Azure Kubernetes Service (AKS) deployment, hence you will see the `managed-premium` storage class.

+You may wish to change this to default or to another type of storage class if you are using AWS, GCP or a local cluster.

 ## Creating